IbrahimElshafey/LocalResumableFunction/README.md

 //you will create empty implementation for method you want to wait from the external public class ExternalServiceClass
 {
-	//The [ExternalWaitMethod] attribute used to exactly point to exterbnal method you want to wait
+	//The [ExternalWaitMethod] attribute used to exactly point to external method you want to wait
 	//The class name is the full class name in the external service
 	//The AssemblyName is the assembly name for the external service
 	//The method name must be the same as the on in the external service